h) Provisions, Contingent Liabilities and Contingent Assets

 B Credit risk:

 Credit risk is the risk that a counter party will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Company is exposed to credit risk from its operating activities (primarily trade receivables and advances to suppliers) and from its financing activities, including deposits and other financial instruments.
+The Company is exposed to credit risk from its operating activities (primarily trade receivables and advances to suppliers) and from its financing activities, including deposits and other financial instruments

 The Company has developed guidelines for the management of credit risk from trade receivables.
 The Company's primary customers are major Indian automobile manufacturers (OEMs) with good credit ratings.
 Non-OEM clients are subjected to credit assessments as a precautionary measure, and the adherence of all clients to payment due dates is monitored on an on-going basis.
 An impairment analysis is performed at each reporting date on an individual basis for major clients.
-In addition, a large number of minor receivables are grouped into
+In addition, a large number of minor receivables are grouped into homogeneous groups and assessed for impairment collectively.
+The calculation is based on historical data.
+The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets disclosed in Note 44.
+The Company does not hold collateral as security except in case of few customers.
+The Company evaluates the concentration of risk with respect to trade receivables as low, as its customers are located in several jurisdictions and industries and operate in largely independent markets.

 Credit risk from balances with banks and other financial asset is managed in accordance with the Company's approved investment policy.
 Investments of surplus funds are made only with approved counterparties and within credit limits assigned to each counterparty.
 Counterparty credit limits are reviewed on regular basis and the said limits gets revised as and when appropriate.
 The limits are set to minimise the concentration of risks and therefore mitigate financial loss through counterparty's potential failure to make payments.
 The Company has deposited liquid funds at various banking institutions.
 Primary banking institutions are major Indian and foreign banks.
 In long term credit ratings these banking institutions are considered to be investment gradeAlso, no impairment loss has been recorded in respect of ixed deposits that are with recognised commercial banks and are not past due.